The Story so Far

 After a lifetime of teachers misspelling my name, I graduated from Wayne State with my name spelled correctly on my diploma.
 I wrote for a small, print-only magazine in the downriver area of Metro-Detroit before moving to Kalamazoo for the M.F.A.
 Creative Writing Program.
 During that time, I worked as a graduate teaching assistant, wrote the first 100 pages of a novel that would become my thesis, and adapted to the challenges of online education during the COVID-19 pandemic.

 Following my M.F.A., I endured a period of unemployment.
-I spent 2020 applying for jobs, reading numerous books, and writing short stories until I accepted a position with Rocket Mortgage.
+I spent 2020 applying for jobs, reading numerous books, and writing short stories until I accepted my current job.

 My parents did not misspell my name on my birth certificate, but they did curse me with the burden of never being able to find a souvenir with my name on it.*